sekyurra/studium/docs/01-guides/01-crafting/01-intro.md

 ## Why did I write this?

 My initial motivation for this was when a fellow Free Company member was asking to have crafted a seat of high quality crafting gear... for a level 20 crafting job.
 Being a pentamelded omnicrafter and omnigatherer, I was immediately perplexed by the request.
 I therefore asked why this was needed.
-As it turns out, they were following a crafter levelling guide that was requiring some rather outlandish gear in order to follow.
+As it turns out, they were following a crafter leveling guide that was requiring some rather outlandish gear in order to follow.

 I looked a little closer at the guide, and I realized that the guide was published by a group that also **sold gil for real money**.
 I noticed that all throughout the guide, they'd sprinkled ads for their gil-selling service.
 The intent seemed fairly obvious.
 You'd try to follow this guide, and in doing so, you'd completely wipe yourself out of gil.
 In a fit of desperation, you'd fork over your money for more gil so that you can keep going.